 - Place the corn on a microwave-safe dish.

 - Cover the corn with either a damp towel or plastic wrap.

+Sidoti adds that knowing how long to reheat corn on the cob in the microwave comes down to the power you use.
+She recommends setting your microwave at 50% and heating the corn for approximately two minutes total.
 If you want a little extra flavor, lightly brush the corn with a dab of butter at each burst.
-HelloFresh chef Claudia Sidoti says knowing how long to reheat corn on the cob in the microwave comes down to the power you use.
-She recommends setting your microwave at 50% and heating the corn for approximately two minutes.

 - Place corn in a large pot and cover with cold water.